Aur3ns/PQXDH/README.md

-├── .dockerignore          # The Docker equivalent of .gitignore ├── .gitattributes         # Tells Git to checkout and push certain files with certain line endings ├── .gitmodules            # Organizes project submodules for Git to interpret ├── debian.dockerfile      # Dockerfile built on top of the debian-slim image ├── LICENSE                # Project license
+├── .dockerignore          # The Docker equivalent of .gitignore ├── .gitattributes         # Tells Git to checkout and push certain files with certain line endings ├── .gitmodules            # Organizes project submodules for Git to interpret ├── alpine.dockerfile      # Dockerfile built on top of the alpine image ├── debian.dockerfile      # Dockerfile built on top of the debian-slim image ├── LICENSE                # Project license
 ├── Makefile               # Makefile for automating compilation ├── pqxdh.c                # Implementation of PQXDH functions
 ├── pqxdh.h                # Header file with structures and function prototypes ├── README.md              # The explanatory file you're currently reading
-├── run-debian.sh          # Script to install dependencies and build the project in a Debian Linux environment └── test_pqxdh.c           # Unit tests for validating protocol correctness
+├── run-alpine.sh          # Script to install dependencies and build the project in an Alpine environment ├── run-debian.sh          # Script to install dependencies and build the project in a Debian environment └── test_pqxdh.c           # Unit tests for validating protocol correctness
 ```